CarrieForle/GreenCode/README.md

 # Install (Greenshot)

-Note: It's possible to use it as a standalone program, in which case you can just download the program and start.
+Note: It's possible to use GreenCode as a standalone program, in which case you can just download the program and start.
 See [Usage](#usage).

-Download the latest version [here](https://github.com/CarrieForle/barcode-scanner/releases).
+Download the latest version [here](https://github.com/CarrieForle/GreenCode/releases).
 Save it somewhere safe.
 Open Greenshot and configure external commands.
-Supply `Barcode Scanner` in "name" field and Barcode-screenshot's location in "Command" field.
+Supply "Barcode" in "name" field and GreenCode's location in "Command" field
 Click "Save".

 Reopen Greenshot to apply the changes.

 # Usage

-Do a screenshot and click "Barcode Scanner".
+Do a screenshot and click "Barcode".
 The decoded text should be in the clipboard and you can paste it (Ctrl+V).

-You can also use it as a standalone program by launching Barcode-screenshot in the terminal and passing the location of a barcode image.
+You can also use it as a standalone program by launching GreenCode in the terminal and passing the location of a barcode image.
 The decoded text will be set in the clipboard.

 For example
 ```
-.\barcode-scanner.exe barcode.png
+.\GreenCode.exe barcode.png
 ```

 Since it works by reading image location from the argument, it's possible to integrate into other programs if they support it.

-If Barcode-screenshot detects multiple barcodes, it will choose the first one it detected.
+If GreenCode detects multiple barcodes, it will choose the first one it detected.
 It's therefore recommended that only 1 barcode is presented in a given image/screenshot.